 To allow for more comprehensive care, women veterans in need of mental health care should consider utilizing the VA for their primary and mental health care needs.
 Women veterans unable to utilize VA health care services should enroll in a comprehensive health care program that treats both primary and mental health care needs.
 Women veterans in need of any type of medical care should seek information on the medical benefits the VA has made available to many enrolled veterans, including mental and dental care services.
-Tofurther improve perceived access to health care services, women veterans currently receiving health care services through the VA and in need of mental health care services should discuss gender-related mental health care is the right delivery of care for them.
+To further improve perceived access to health care services, women veterans currently receiving health care services through the VA and in need of mental health care services should discuss gender-related mental health care with their provider.
+Women veterans should use the discussion to determine if gender-related mental health care is the right delivery of care for them.
 Family, friends, and coworkers should encourage their women veterans to seek appropriate health care, including mental health care.
 To increase their access to necessary health care services and treatments, homeless women veterans should consider participating in the Women Veterans and Homelessness program offered through the VA's Women Veterans Health Program.